facetorched/schemplacer/README.md

 Sequentially places schematics using the same logic as `schemplace`.
 #### `schemstopanimate <filename> [<pos>] [<ticksPerFrame>] [<start>] [<end>] [<step>] [<loop>] [<removeWhenDone>] [<clearPrev>] [<ignoreAir>]`
 Stops any currently running animation that matches the given parameters.
+#### `schemwait <ticksToWait> [<waitId>]`
+Waits for the specified number of ticks
+#### `schemstopwait <ticksToWait> [<waitId>]`
+Stops any currently running wait task that matches the given parameters.
+Note: use the waitId to avoid overlap.
+#### `schemsequence <line>`
+Runs a sequence of comma-separated commands.
+Supported commands are 'schemplace', 'schemremove', 'schemanimate', 'schemstopanimate', 'schemwait', 'schemstopwait'.
+#### `schemstopsequence <line>`
+Stops any currently running sequence that matches the given parameters.
 #### `schemitem <line>`
-Attaches a command to an item by adding the command to the item's Lore.
-The command is activated using right click.
-If relevant, shift right clicking will invert the command (place -> remove), (animate -> stopanimate) and vice-versa.
-Supported commands are `schemplace`, `schemremove`, `schemanimate`, `schemstopanimate`.
+Attaches a command (or list of comma-separated commands) to an item by adding the command to the item's Lore.
+The command(s) are activated using right click.
+If there is just a single command attached, shift right clicking will invert the command e.g. (place -> remove) or (start -> stop).
+If there is a sequence, shift right clicking will stop the sequence.
+Supported commands are the same as those supported by 'schemsequence'.
+#### `schemreloadcache`
+Reloads the schematic cache assuming [cacheSchematics](#cacheSchematics) is enabled.

 | Parameter            | Default Value   | Explanation |
 |----------------------|-----------------|-------------|